qorix-group/docs-as-code/src/extensions/score_metamodel/README.md

 https://github.com/useblocks/sphinx-needs/pull/1248

 However we chose to implement a custom warning mechanism, as we needed a more elaborate solution for our use case anyway.
-Calling the checks ourselfes seems to be the most flexible solution.
+Calling the checks ourselves seems to be the most flexible solution.

 Technically local checks will be called with a single need, while graph-based